jmundr61/TurkeyCookingSimulator/README.md

 * All original artwork and writing are licensed under the Creative Commons Attribution-NonCommercial BY-NC
 * Artwork: Benjamin Kwok.
 * Writing: Scott Mobley.
-* Sourcecode is released under GPL v3 by Robert Chen.
+* Source code is released under GPL v3 by Robert Chen.
 * See credits screen for full attribution of all assets.